kyverno/website/content/en/docs/Writing policies/match-exclude.md

 * `Version/Kind`
 * `Kind`

+To resolve kind naming conflicts, specify the API group and version.
+For example, the Kubernetes API, Calico, and Antrea all register a Kind with the name NetworkPolicy.

+These can be distinguished as:
+* `networking.k8s.io/v1/NetworkPolicy`
+* `crd.antrea.io/v1alpha1/NetworkPolicy`

 When Kyverno receives an admission controller request (i.e., a validation or mutation webhook), it first checks to see if the resource and user information matches or should be excluded from processing.
 If both checks pass, then the rule logic to mutate, validate, or generate resources is applied.